instantiations/docker-examples-vast/CONTRIBUTING.md

 ## Contributing Code
 - This project is MIT licensed, so any code contribution MUST be under the same license.
 - This project uses [Semantic Versioning](http://semver.org/), so keep it in mind when you make backwards-incompatible changes.
 If some backwards incompatible change is made the major version MUST be increased.
-- The `release-candidate` branch contains the latest changes and should always be in a releasable state.
+- The `master` branch contains the latest changes and should always be in a releasable state.
 - Feel free to send pull requests or fork the project.
 - Code contributions without test cases have a lower probability of being merged into the main branch.